DerDangla/First-Year-Persistance-Predictive-Model/README.md

 # First Year Persistance Prediction

+## Machine Learning Model:
+machine_learning_nn_model.ipynb

 ## Project Requirement:
-Create an application to automate classification/prediction tasks.
+An application to automate classification/prediction tasks.
 Develop a full-stack app composed of:
 1. A friendly UI that allows users and administrators to use/administer the system.
 2. Structured and/or unstructured data access API.
 3. A modern backend API to perform classification/prediction tasks.